What Is Online Privacy: Definition, Tips, Issues

 9. Do not overshare your information

 You wouldn’t reveal your bank credentials, ID card number, or home address to a stranger in the street, would you?
 The same applies to your private data when you go online.
 However, it’s less clear who can access and compromise this information on the Internet.
 So people often neglect those risks.
 The main takeaway here is, the more personal information you keep to yourself, the better.
-So try not to overshare when it’s unnecessary, and always check if a website or app is reliable before filling out any forms that require your data.
+So try to not share too much when you don’t need to, and always look to see whether a website or app is trustworthy or not before filling in any forms that require your data.

 10. Use a VPN